kapawlak/128A_Remote/lab2-magnetic field/lab2.md

 :::
 where the magnetic permeability of free space is $\mu_0 = 4\pi\times 10^{-7}$ T&middot;kg/A

+### Loop of Wire
-::: Figure:Figure
+::: Figure:Simulation
 `<iframe src="https://kapawlak.github.io/PhDemoJS/Apps/BiotSavart_Current_Loop/Biot_Savart.html" width= "100%" height="650" style="border:none;"></iframe>`
 :::

-For a loop of wire, the relation between the current and the magnetic field is
+For a  loop of wire, the magnetic field looks very similar to that of a dipolar magnet.
+When the loop is large, the mangnetic field in the center of the loop looks approximately like a straight line piercing the loop, with a direction determined by the right hand rule.
+The strength of this field depends on the radius of the loop and the height, given by the relation:

 ::: Figure:Equation
 $$